Cochin Shipyard fined by BSE and NSE for SEBI LODR non-compliance in Q4FY26

 1 Day5 Days1 Month6 Months1 Year5 Years

-What is the expected timeline for the Government of India to appoint the necessary independent directors?
+What is the expected timeline for the Government of India to appoint the required independent directors to restore board compliance?

-How likely are the stock exchanges to grant the waiver requests given the regulatory constraints on a PSU?
+How likely are the stock exchanges to grant the waiver requests given the company's reliance on government appointments?

 Cochin Shipyard Q4 EBITDA Rises, Dividend Declared